 If you’re in the market for fast, effortless followers, automation is the answer.
 Using bots and real-time analytics, automation allows you to schedule posts, comment on or like hundreds of posts per day, and more without you having to lift a finger.
 This can lead to incredible engagement and real Instagram followers in a short amount of time.

-You’ve probably heard mixed reviews about this shortcut, but if you use a respected, quality tool like SocialCaptain, you won’t have any problems.
+You’ve probably heard mixed reviews about this shortcut, but if you use a respected, quality instagram bot like SocialCaptain, you won’t have any problems.
 It’s best to do your research before using automation software to make sure you’re employing the right tactics for success.

 2. Perfect Your Hashtags